|

 choice.
 The Information

-a wide variety of INFOSEC groups/lists and create your
+a wide variety of InfoSec groups/lists and create your

-own professional web site.
+own portfolio web site.

 II.
 Become Certified